 Here Are The Most Powerful Photos Of The Decade

-This past decade saw mass political upheaval, breakthroughs in science and technology, a rise in gun violence across the country, and a slew of natural disasters that have forever shaped our planet as we know it.
-These are some of the most striking and memorable pictures from this past decade.
+The 2010s were defined by mass political upheaval, breakthroughs in science in technology, gun violence across the country, and a slew of natural disasters.

 Love photography as much as we do?
 Sign up for the BuzzFeed News newsletter JPG.